 This is what GoldFynch does when processing native files, we pull dates from the native files internal metadata (assuming that the file format supports metadata).

-(need to incorporate this somewhere) the dates seen in GoldFynch were taken from the internal metadata of the native xls file, which contains a "created" and "last save / modified" timestamp.
+The dates seen in GoldFynch were taken from the internal metadata of the native xls file, which contains a "created" and "last save / modified" timestamp.
 Excel xls files internally store these dates as the amount of time that has passed since Jan 1, 1601 (UTC) (see here: https://learn.microsoft.com/en-us/windows/win32/api/minwinbase/ns-minwinbase-filetime), which seems to match the dates seen in GoldFynch, so it's likely that this xls file has the timestamp values set to 0.
 Normally, an xls file will just omit these date fields from the metadata to indicate that they don't exist / haven't been recorded, but it's likely that the 0 value here indicates the same thing.
 We should probably add a filter to ensure the reported timestamps are reasonable before storing them.